Xerozzz/OurOrder/README.md

 - Functional and Unit Tests
 - Deployment as Container in AWS Lightsail or Docker
 - Creating continuous documentation and deployment on Elastic Beanstalk

-### Future/Developing
-- Using Selenium to do end-to-end testing
-- Adding menus for popular stores
-- Adding Icons for fun and personalisation